erinnegr1/IffyEatsMe/README.md

-# Iffy-Eats
+# OracleEats

-An app for those who are indecisive on what to eat.
-Feed your hangry!
+The Universe knows what you should eat.
+All you have to do is ask...